MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

   `serversetup.exe /quiet /uninstall`

-4. Offline install requires .cab files that provide open source distributions and other dependencies.
+4. Offline install requires .cab files that provide open-source distributions and other dependencies.
 The `/offline` parameter instructs setup to look for the .cab files on the local system.
 By default, setup looks for the .cab files in the `%temp%` directory of local admin, but you could also set the media directory if the .cab files are in a different folder.
 For more information and .cab download links, see [Offline installation](machine-learning-server-windows-offline.md).

   `rserversetup.exe /offline /mediadir="D:/Public/CABS`